Search by Keyword

 Recording History

 It took eleven takes to get the basic rhythm track down, which consisted of a full band arrangement (two guitars, bass and drums) with John's ballsy vocals.
-"Take eleven" was then used for overdubs, which consisted of Lennon double-tracking his vocals during the bridge and final measures of the song, Paul and George's harmonies during the refrains and Paul on piano.
+"Take eleven" was then used for overdubs, which consisted of John double-tracking his vocals during the bridge and final measures of the song, Paul and George's harmonies during the refrains and Paul on piano.
 The song was deemed complete and suitable for release by approximately 9 pm.

 On June 4th, 1964, George Martin and engineers Norman Smith and Richard Langham created the first mono mix of the song in EMI Studio Two, although it was never used.